Our Team: Staff , Trustees and Patrons

-- This brought about a love for Africa and its people, and she is excited to join the BST to help support its programmes in South Africa.
-In her spare time Vicky enjoys reading and going to the cinema and helps at a local Brownie unit.
+- This brought about a love for Africa and its people, and she is excited to join BST to help support its programmes in South Africa.
+In her spare time Vicky enjoys reading and going to the cinema and helps at a local Brownie Unit.

 Sarah has worked with and for the Trust over may years, first as a volunteer and then fundraiser and manager.
 After having a couple of years out to care for family and help out in her husbands business Sarah is pleased to rejoin the Trust as a trustee and says